shelld3v/JSshell/README.md

 # Author
-This created by shelld3v, hacking at HackOne and Bugcrowd with a secret account!
-This tool is inspired by JShell (s0med3v), using the BruteLogic payload.
+This created by shelld3v, hacking at HackerOne and Bugcrowd!
+This tool is inspired by the BruteLogic payload.